compsciAnas/CSC212_Project/README.md

 Customer Operations

 Customer.addCustomer(Customer c): Registers a new customer in the system.
+Returns true if successful, false if customer ID already exists (duplicate validation).

 Customer.searchById(int id): Finds a customer by their ID - Time: O(C).